wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

 [65]

-5 Now the ship of Britain was mightier than the ship of Columbia, and she was called the Frolic, and the captain's name was Whinycates.
+5 Now the ship of Britain was mightier than the ship of Columbia, and she was called the Frolic, and the captain's name was Whinyeates.

 6 And they began to utter their thunders about the eleventh hour of the day, and the noises continued for more than the space of half an hour.